+Florida Real Estate Forecast 2008.
+Flattening and Recovering in the Coming Years?
 A new report from the Attorneys’ Title Insurance Fund Inc. finds that Florida’s housing market slowed in 2007 in nearly every county it analyzed.
-The report also showed that real estate markets flattened out in spring 2007, before the subprime mortgage crisis in August knocked markets down another 10 percent across the state.
+The report also showed that real estate markets flattened out in the spring of 2007 before the subprime mortgage crisis in August knocked markets down another 10 percent across the state.
 Since then, the state’s housing market has flattened and is expected to begin to recover during the next several years.

-The seller’s I represent are pricing there’s competitively (in the top 1% range) and the luxury condos of Sunny Isles are getting serious offers accepted.
-In the next 18 months my forecast is a distinct separation between the mainland of Downtown Miami Dade and the Miami Beach FL real estate market.
+The seller’s I represent are pricing there’s competitively (in the top 1% range), and the luxury condos of Sunny Isles are getting offers accepted.
+In the next 18 months, I forecast a distinct separation between the mainland of Downtown Miami Dade and the Miami Beach real estate market.
 Think about this as tourists and International customers want the luxury oceanfront living the beaches of Miami offer.
-It’s a great big part what makes Miami so amazing!
-Let me know if you have any thoughts or a suggestion on this topic of Florida’s rebound occurring in the following years.
+It’s a significantly big part of what makes Miami so amazing!
+Let me know if you have any thoughts or suggestions on this topic of Florida’s rebound occurring in the following years.
 I will be updating new statistics and trends after this first quarter 08.
-Best regards!